aphalo/reumetsat/README.md

 I have raised issues at [GitHub](https://github.com/aphalo/reumetsat/issues) for possible future support of other data sets.
-Please, comment, give thumbs-up or thums-down, or suggest alternative data sources by visiting this GitHub page.
+Please, comment, give thumbs-up or thumbs-down, or suggest alternative data sources by visiting this GitHub page.
 (The only source of photosynthetically active radiation (PAR) seems to be NASA, while global radiation can be found as one of the products from EUMETSAT.
 There are interesting data from ground-based